 (e) Customers' or Distribution & Support-Partners' or Equipment Operators' timely upload of the receipt check report with documentation in cases of damaged outer or/and inner packages or/and seals or/and damaged or/and incomplete equipments, accessories, and options as per the delivery note or packing list, as well as Service Provider's subsequent legal distribution of the Comfort Operations Software, if any, and of the Operations Manuals including their updates, available on important technical or legal changes [2.3.1 (iv)] – by the obligatory provable service via the particularly secured Online Support Areas [3.4 to 3.4 (ii)];

-(f) Equipment Operators' attentive perusals of the Operations Manuals, their updates, and the implementations of Service Provider's provisions and advises regarding safe transportation and storage, verified correct and stable mains power, and the contractually agreed intended usage in best functional condition, regularly cleaned and cared with timely spare parts application according to the usage journal entries, prompt defect reports with serial number(s) and timely support and maintenance acceptance with upgrades or replacements on malfunctions, easy and prompt executable on site by a Customers' technician as per the 'ISAP 4 Screws – 5 Minutes Principle' [2.3.3 (v)], whereby any further activities on access-protected or signed technology system modules as well as any third party access are prohibited [2.3.4 (ii) (b) and (c)];
+(f) Equipment Operators' attentive perusals of the Operations Manuals, their updates, and the implementations of Service Provider's provisions and advises regarding safe transportation and storage, verified correct and stable mains power, and the contractually agreed intended usage in best functional condition, regularly cleaned and cared with timely spare parts application according to the usage journal entries, prompt defect reports with serial number(s) and timely support and maintenance acceptance with upgrades or replacements on malfunctions, easy and prompt executable on site by a Customers' technician as per the 'ISAP 4 Screws – 5 Minutes Principle' [2.3.3 (v)], whereat any further activities on access-protected or signed technology system modules as well as any third party access are prohibited [2.3.4 (ii) (b) and (c)];

-(g) Customers' timely requests for the extension of the regular equipment usage period with obligatory exchange of overaged battery cells, synthetics, connectors, toothed belts, modules with outdated standards, and inspection, overhaul, and recalibration of all equipment sensors, including meteorological stations, and inlet or filter holder impactor stages [2.3.3 (iii)], if any, as well as upgrades of unsupported versions and expired usage licenses of the Equipment Firmware and the Comfort Control Software, or Customers' early notifications of the final termination of usage for timely assistance with Service Provider's carriage and fees paid return service for the obligatory legal, competent and eco-friendly final treatment by highly efficient recycling and remains disposal of the delivered equipment at manufacturer's site in the meaning of the 'Circular Economy Principle' [2.3.3 (iii)], as well as the erasure of the Comfort Control Software on Equipment Operators' sides, if any.
+(g) Customers' timely requests for the extension of the regular equipment usage period with obligatory exchange of overaged battery cells, synthetics, connectors, toothed belts, modules with outdated standards, and inspection, overhaul, and recalibration of all equipment sensors, including meteorological stations, and inlet or filter holder impactor stages [2.3.3 (iii)], if any, as well as upgrades of unsupported versions and expired usage licenses of the Equipment Firmware and the Comfort Control Software, or Customers' early notifications of the final termination of usage for timely assistance with Service Provider's carriage and fees paid return service for the obligatory legal, competent and eco-friendly final treatment by highly efficient recycling and remains disposal of the delivered equipment at Manufacturer's site in the meaning of the 'Circular Economy Principle' [2.3.3 (iii)], as well as the erasure of the Comfort Control Software on Equipment Operators' sides, if any.

 (h) Customers' or Distribution & Support Partners' or external scientific Equipment Operators' uncalled timely uploads of the authors's copies of technical or scientific publications respectively their order numbers of publishing house to inform Service Provider about the applications of the ISAP Equipment and to enable him informed answers on readers' direct queries.

-(iii) The provable and documented compliance with this TOM shall release all Stakeholders in the following cases – whereby each case might be judged as predicate offense of money laundering with suspicion of terrorism financing or proliferation support [2.3.3 (vi) / 2.3.5] – from suspicion of:
+(iii) The provable and documented compliance with this TOM shall release all Stakeholders in the following cases – whereat each case might be judged as predicate offense of money laundering with suspicion of terrorism financing or proliferation support [2.3.3 (vi) / 2.3.5] – from suspicion of:

 (a) unintended unprofessional or unlicensed usage [2.3.3 (iv) and (v)];